ttddee/Cascade/README.md

 You also need to have Vulkan and a Vulkan-capable graphics driver installed.
 [Here](https://vulkan.gpuinfo.org/) is a list of compatible devices and driver versions.

-### Linux

 The easiest way is to open the project with QtCreator and build from there with QMake.

-### Windows

-On Windows it can be a little bit tricky to get the dependencies built.
-[Here](https://drive.marvao.net/d/f/585884087212880337) is a dependency package that should get you going.
-Unzip and place into the root of the project.

-All the binaries are built with MSVC2019.